BolajiAyodeji/Blogposts/clluw3v8y000609lf083xg2uo.md

 ---

-As your next Developer Advocate or Developer Experience Engineer, I will bring my software engineering and developer relations experience to:
+As the next member of your team, I will bring my software engineering and developer relations experience to:

+* Build trust relationships with developers and customers using your product.

 * Stand as a mediator between your product and developers using the products—helping them be successful with your product offerings.

 * Talk to your prospective technical or non-technical customers in different engineering teams and help them understand the value of your product.